 “The Back Burner” was licensed and featured in the ABC primetime drama Reef Break.

 ”How Far We’ve Come” (feat.
-Raquel Rodriguez) placed on Spotify’s All Funked Up editorial playlist, with over 725,000 streams to date.
+Raquel Rodriguez) placed on Spotify’s All Funked Up editorial playlist.

 The Back Burner EP has over 1 million streams on Spotify

 15k TikTok Followers